The Fear of Time is Real to Some

 In some cases, hypnotherapy is used to put you in a deep sleep.
 This allows the therapist to explore your subconscious.

-Consider this as a last resort.
-In severe cases, prescribed drugs can also be used to manage the phobia.
+Consider this a last resort.
+In severe cases, prescribed drugs can also be used to manage physical symptoms of the phobia.

 Prevention can be challenging with phobias, as they often focus on everyday objects or abstract triggers that are impossible to avoid.
-Even after you have undergone treatment, there will be traces of the phobia.
+Even after you have undergone treatment, traces of the phobia may linger.
 Most phobias can never be fully cured.
-You can use various methods to reduce the effect, but you must realize it’s a constant battle.
-You might learn ways to stop it, but it’s still going to persist.
+However, you can use various methods to reduce the symptoms.

 Most people fear time and death.
 However, an unhealthy obsession with either is something that shouldn’t be ignored.
-It’s a sign of something far more sinister that is going on with you.
+See treatment if your fear of time is impacting your ability to live a normal, healthy life.